Kelias-42/DSLR/README.md

 $> python3 logreg_train.py "./resources/dataset_train.csv" -vi "Ravenclaw" 1 2
 '''
->This will train the model with the training data
+>This will train the model by computing weights

 >Generated weights will be saved in weights.csv